egol2/openDSAVisualizer/README.md

 otherwise:
 1. ``cd frontend``
 2. To run: ``docker compose up`` (add ``-d`` if you dont want it to output to console)
+    - ``docker compose up --build`` If a new package has been added
+    - may need to clear any cached docker images.
 3. To shutdown: ``docker compose down``

 Navigate to http://localhost:3000/